emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB_2.0.md

 # Save device data to InfluxDB 2.0 using the Data Integrations

-[InfluxDB](https://www.influxdata.com/) is an open source database for storing and analyzing time-series data, with built-in HTTP API, support for SQL-like statements, and unstructured features that are very friendly for users.
+[InfluxDB V2](https://www.influxdata.com/) is an open source database for storing and analyzing time-series data, with built-in HTTP API, support for SQL-like statements, and unstructured features that are very friendly for users.
 Its powerful data throughput and stable performance make it very suitable for the IoT field.

 Through the EMQX Cloud Data Integrations, we can customize the template file, and then convert the MQTT message in JSON format to Measurement and write it to InfluxDB.

 In this guide, we will complete the creation of an InfluxDB data integration to achieve the following functions:

 * Record the temperature and humidity of Prague.
 When there is a temperature and humidity message sent to the emqx/test topic, the Data Integrations will be triggered to record this data in InfluxDB.

 In order to achieve this function, we will complete the following 4 tasks: